ColleenShifflett/content-similarity/README.md

 ## What's Inside

-- `Compare Pages - Portfolio Ready.ipynb`: The complete, annotated Jupyter Notebook
+- `content_similarity_analysis.ipynb`: The complete, annotated Jupyter Notebook
 - Sample dataset (`refund-search-urls.csv`) expected to be present in the same directory

 ## Next Steps